lutzer/node-red-contrib-finite-statemachine/README.md

 - sending a `msg` to the node containing a `msg.topic` set to a defined transition string triggers a state change.
 - `msg.control`= *reset* sets the machine to its initial state (*"state"*)
-- `msg.control`= *sync* is used to set the state manualy. its payload needs to be a json object, containing a *status* field
+- `msg.control`= *sync* is used to set the state manually.
+Its payload needs to be a JSON object, containing a *status* field
-- `msg.control`= *query* triggers a state query event and the current state is send to the output of the state machine.
-The option *Always send state change* needs to be enabled fo this.
+- `msg.control`= *query* triggers a state query event and the current state is sent to the output of the state machine.
+The option *Always send state change* needs to be enabled for this.

 ### Output